Avira Password Manager Review: Quick Expert Summary

 This method of password importing is convenient, but it certainly isn’t the most secure option, as users with hidden malware or spyware on their system could have their passwords stolen.

-I’d prefer if Avira implemented secure password manager sync import options, like LastPass offers, which securely transfers data between password managers without having to export data in a plain text document.
+I’d prefer if Avira implemented secure password manager sync import options, like LastPass offers, which securely transfer data between password managers without having to export data in a plain text document.

 Despite a few annoying issues during the initial setup, Avira Password Manager is simple to use.
 Navigating all of the features and settings is very easy, and once the browser extension is installed, using the auto-fill and auto-save functions is a seamless experience.